MicrosoftDocs/playfab-docs/playfab-docs/sdks/actionscript/quickstart.md

 # ActionScript quickstart for Flash

-This guide will help you make your first PlayFab API call using ActionScript.
+This quickstart helps you make your first PlayFab API call using ActionScript.

+Before you can call any PlayFab API, you must have a [PlayFab developer account](https://developer.playfab.com/en-us/sign-up).

 ## ActionScript3 project setup